-The Dyson 360 Eye was a long time coming, and at £799.99, not cheap.
+The Dyson 360 Eye was a long time coming, and at £799.99, not cheap - you'll be lucky to find a Dyson deal on it, too.
 If you've clocked the review score already, you're probably assuming this will be a fairly negative review, but it's actually not.

 The Dyson 360 Eye is, in a number of ways, the best robot vac you can get.
 However, it doesn't ace the best of its cheaper competition sufficiently to fully justify its price, and it has a couple of notable deficiencies compared to older bots.

 Should you buy one?
 Read on, and decide...

 - Have a look at our favourite connected home tech of all kinds

 - ...Practically all of which can be controlled from the best smartphones

 I must make an embarassing confession here: I am something of a robo vac nerd.
 I've tried most brands, from Roombas, which are thuggish but effective, to early Samsung efforts that glided around like absolute poetry in motion, yet sucked up practically nothing.